donkuri/japanese-resources/README.md

 This section is dedicated to Japanese learning guides.
 Start here unless you know what you're doing.

 - **[Immersion-Based Japanese Learning](https://donkuri.github.io/learn-japanese/guide/)** - Frequently updated guide introducing everything you need in order to learn Japanese.
-Written by [yours truly](https://github.com/donkuri/).
+Written by [kuri](https://github.com/donkuri/).
 - **[TMW's guide to learning Japanese](https://learnjapanese.moe/guide/)** - Fantastic guide that has helped thousands learn Japanese using immersion.
 Written by shoui.
 - [Animecards' learning Japanese guide](https://animecards.site/learningjapanese/) - A much more concise guide dedicated to learning Japanese through immersion, but not updated as often.
 Written by QM.